First Battle of Seoul: Repercussions

-As a result of North Korea’s invasion, the United Nations Security Council (UNSC) passed United Nations Security Council Resolution 84.
-The resolution authorised the use of the UN flag in operations against North Korean forces and those nations partaking.
-The UNSC provided a recommendation to members to provide assistance to South Korea in repelling the North Korean attack and restoring worldwide peace and security.
+United Nations Security Council adopted Resolution 84 in response to the North Korean invasion.
+The core provision of the resolution authorized the use of the United Nations flag in operations against North Korean forces and their allies.
+The Security Council also recommended that member states assist the Republic of Korea in repelling the attack and in restoring international peace and security.